arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What did you learn this week?
 * List the last 5 books you read.
 * Why are Quora's answers better than Yahoo Answers' ones?
-* Imagine there's a perfect clone of yourself.
-Imagine that that clone is your boss.
-Would you like to work for him/her?
 * Let's have a conversation about "*Reinventing the wheel*", the "*Not Invented Here Syndrome*" and the "*Eating Your Own Food*" practice
 * What makes good code good?
 * Why do people resist change?